kyma-project/kyma/docs/tracing/01-01-tracing.md

 Tracing in Kyma uses [Jaeger](https://www.jaegertracing.io/docs/) as a backend which serves as the query mechanism for displaying information about traces.

 >**CAUTION:** Jaeger is designed for application tracing.
-Do not send any sensitive information on the traces, such as passwords or credit card numbers.
+Traces should not carry sensitive information, such as passwords or credit card numbers.